seansbox/daggerheart-srd/adversaries/statblocks/Tier 3/Monarch.md

     desc: Spend a Fear per PC in the party to have the group condemned for crimes real or imagined.
 A PC who succeeds on a Presence Roll can demand trial by combat or another special form of trial.
   - name: Crossguard - Action
     desc: Once per scene, mark a Stress to summon Tier X Minions, who appear at Close range to enforce the Monarch’s will.
-  - name: Census Bell - Reaction: Long-Term Countdown (8)
+  - name: Census Bell - Reaction Long-Term Countdown (8)
     desc: Spend a Fear to activate after the Monarch’s desire for war is first revealed.
 When it triggers, the Monarch has a reason to rally the nation to war and the support to act on that reason.
 You gain 1d4 Fear.
   - name:
     desc: